SignTools/SignTools/README.md

 # iOS Signer Service

-> A cross-platform, self-hosted service to sign iOS apps using GitHub CI
+> A self-hosted, cross-platform service to sign iOS apps using any CI as a builder

 ## Introduction

-Not all apps are allowed to exist on the App Store.
-You may want to keep your personal apps to yourself.
-When sideloading is so severely hindered by Apple, you need a better way to get things done.
+There are many reasons to install apps outside the App Store.
+Unfortunately, this process is severely hindered by Apple and unrealistic for the average user.
+You need a better way to get things done.

-Enter `ios-signer-service` - a cross-platform, self-hosted web service to sign iOS apps and effortlessly install them on your device, without a computer.
+Welcome `ios-signer-service` - a self-hosted, cross-platform service to sign iOS apps and install them on your device, all without a computer.

+The setup consists of two parts - this web service, which can run on any computer, and a macOS builder, which this service controls to perform the actual signing.
+The builder integration is minimal, so any (free) API-enabled Continuous Integration (CI), such as GitHub, can be used.

-**NOTICE**: You MUST have a valid **signing certificate** and **provisioning profile**.
-This project does not help you install apps for free.
+**NOTICE**: You must have a valid **signing certificate** and **provisioning profile**.
+This project does not circumvent any protections.

 ## Features

 - No jailbreak required
 - All iOS versions supported
 - No computer required (apart from server to host the service)
+- Works with any CI provider
 - Minimalistic, mobile-friendly web interface
 - Upload unsigned apps, download signed apps
 - Install signed apps straight to your iOS device via [OTA](https://medium.com/@adrianstanecki/distributing-and-installing-non-market-ipa-application-over-the-air-ota-2e65f5ea4a46)
 - Choose from multiple signing profiles
+- Configure the signing process
 - Periodic old file cleanup

 ## Screenshots